Abraham2007teddy/Next.js_adventure/README.md

 <h1>Hello everyone</h1>
 <br />
-<h2>It's our project for learning Next.js, typescript, tailwind, and HeroUI.</h2>
+It's our project for learning Next.js, typescript, tailwind, and HeroUI.<br />
+You can download, use it, and if you have some good ideas you can contribute to this project